lukehandley/KPFautoscheduler/README.md

   * Dates and start/stop markers for each quarter night
 * *marked_scripts*
   * Directory of text files of format 'YYYY--MM-DD.txt' from all previous dates in observing semester
-  * Copy the marked starlist targets relevant to the observers sheet (i.e. above the line of X's)
+  * Includes the marked starlist targets relevant to the observers sheet (i.e. above the line of X's)
 * *current_day*
-  * Date string in same format as above
+  * Date string in same format as above to generate a schedule for

 ## The Scheduler

-Organizes all observing requests from *observers_sheet* into a large set of possible 'reservations' and attempts to schedule as many as possible into the *allocated_nights* based on target accessibility.
+Organizes all observing requests from *observers_sheet* into a large set of possible observations and attempts to schedule as many as possible into the *allocated_nights* based on target accessibility.
 It uses Integer Linear Programming (https://en.wikipedia.org/wiki/Integer_programming) to construct a mathematical formulation of the scheduling problem.
 This problem is then optimized to maximize observations at the desired cadence using a third party solver (Gurobi) in real time.